PsyberAttack/COVID-Data/UK/MSOAs/README.md

 **Note:** The UK completely lost control of their epidemic at the start of the pandemic.
 The early government testing capacity limited detection rates, so the deaths data is a more reliable indicator for the periods March-April, (Weeks 10-18).

-Due to an early shortage of testing, there are MSOAS where more deaths have been reported than cases.
-This happens because Deaths are recorded from the cause of death on the death certificate.
-The ONS cannot confirm if the deceased was tested or not, so it isn't possible to separate suspected and confirmed deaths.
+Due to an early shortage of testing, there are some MSOAS where more deaths have been reported than cases.
+These MSOAs will all have a CFR% above 100.
+This happens because Deaths are reported by the cause of death listed on the death certificate, so the deceased may have had a clinical diagnosis of COVID without a positive test.
+The ONS cannot confirm if the deceased was tested or not, so it isn't possible to separate confirmed cases with clinically diagnosed fatalities.
+For this reason, individual cases from government data may not always directly correlate with deaths from the ONS data.

 ### Sheets

 The smaller sheets can all be rendered in the browser, but larger sheets will need to be downloaded and opened in Excel or LibreOffice.

+**England-Cases-Deaths_TOTALS.csv** contains the latest total cases, deaths and calculated rates for each MSOA in England.

+**England-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and cases by week for each MSOA in England.

+**England-Cases-Deaths_WORST.csv** contains the latest total cases, deaths and calculated rates for the worst affected MSOAs in England.

+**England-Cases-Deaths_LEAST.csv** contains the latest total cases, deaths and calculated rates for the least affected MSOAs in England.

-**REGION-Cases-Deaths_TOTALS.csv** contains the latest total cases, deaths and calculated rates for each MSOA in the Region.
+**<REGION\>-Cases-Deaths_TOTALS.csv** contains the latest total cases, deaths and calculated rates for each MSOA in the Region.

-**REGION-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and cases by week for each MSOA in the Region.
+**<REGION\>-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and cases by week for each MSOA in the Region.

-**REGION-Cases-Deaths_WORST.csv** contains the latest total cases, deaths and calculated rates for the worst affected MSOAs in the Region.
+**<REGION\>-Cases-Deaths_WORST.csv** contains the latest total cases, deaths and calculated rates for the worst affected MSOAs in the Region.

-**REGION-Cases-Deaths_LEAST.csv** contains the latest total cases, deaths and calculated rates for the least affected MSOAs in the Region.
+**<REGION\>-Cases-Deaths_LEAST.csv** contains the latest total cases, deaths and calculated rates for the least affected MSOAs in the Region.

-### Regional Data
+### Regional/Population Data

 The dataset is tagged with Region, Local Authority and MSOA names and codes.
 Population data by MSOA comes from the latest December 2019 reprot, accurate as of 2018: https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/middlesuperoutputareamidyearpopulationestimates